SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 *Example*: Consider a gold resource spot containing 100 gold and a game entity with a `GatheringEfficiency` modifier for this resource spot with multiplier `0.8`.
 For an amount of 10 gold that the game entity gathers, the resource spot will remove only `0.8` times this amount, i.e. the resource spot only loses 8 gold.
 This effectively increases the yield of the resource spot to 125 gold for the game entity.

 **resource_spot**
-The resource spot for which the efficiency multiplier is applied.
+Resource spot for which the efficiency is changed.

 ## modifier.type.GatheringRate